uvaai/ml1/50 week5/10 Linear Algebra/content.md

-# Linear Algebra & the Gaussian Distribution
+# Linear Algebra and the Gaussian distribution

 There will be a lot of different topics to introduce this week, but all of them will be directly useful in the programming notebook.
 Writing larger linear